Hijazimh/muzimake/docs/AUDIO-UPLOAD-SETUP.md

 );
 ```

-Or use the provided file: `supabase-storage-setup.sql`
+Or use the provided file: `database/supabase-storage-setup.sql`

 ### 2.2 Verify Storage Bucket